Where the batteries are located for the MD-01, FF-98 and OF-77 Helmets

 * NOTE: If the light is constant ON, the POSITIVE (+) lead (YELLOW) has been connected to the running light lead.
 Check to ensure that the machine’s brake light is working properly after the transmitter box is installed.

-After you have verified that the transmitter is working properly, secure the transmitter box to the machine ensuring that it is free from moving parts
+- After you have verified that the transmitter is working properly, secure the transmitter box to the machine ensuring that it is free from moving parts and pinch points.

 * The transmitter box is powered by the machine when it is installed.